Sovereign wealth fund: History

 The term "sovereign wealth fund" was first used in 2005 by Andrew Rozanov in an article entitled, "Who holds the wealth of nations?" in the Central Banking Journal.
-The previous edition of the journal described the shift from traditional reserve management to sovereign wealth management; subsequently the term gained widespread use as the spending power of global officialdom has rocketed upward.
+The previous edition of the journal described the shift from traditional reserve management to sovereign wealth management.

-Some of them have grabbed attention making bad investments in several Wall Street financial firms such as Citigroup, Morgan Stanley, and Merrill Lynch.
-These firms needed a cash infusion due to losses resulting from mismanagement and the subprime mortgage crisis.
+China's sovereign wealth funds entered global markets in 2007.
+Since then, their scale and scope have expanded significantly.

+SWFs were the first institutions to use sovereign capital in an effort to contain the financial damage in the early stages of the 2008 financial crisis.
+SWFs are able to react quickly in such circumstances because unlike regulators, SWFs actively participate in the market.

+SWFs grew rapidly between 2008 and 2021, with global assets under management by these funds increasing from approximately $4 trillion to more than $10 trillion.

 SWFs invest in a variety of asset classes such as stocks, bonds, real estate, private equity and hedge funds.
 Many sovereign funds are directly investing in institutional real estate.
-According to the Sovereign Wealth Fund Institute's transaction database around US$9.26 billion in direct sovereign wealth fund transactions were recorded in institutional real estate for the last half of 2012.
+According to the Sovereign Wealth Fund Institute's transaction database, around US$9.26 billion in direct sovereign wealth fund transactions were recorded in institutional real estate for the last half of 2012.
 In the first half of 2014, global sovereign wealth fund direct deals amounted to $50.02 billion according to the SWFI.

-Early SWFs
+Early sovereign wealth funds

-Sovereign wealth funds have existed for more than a century, but since 2000, the number of sovereign wealth funds has increased dramatically.
+Sovereign wealth funds have existed for more than a century, but the number has increased dramatically since 2000.
 The first SWFs were non-federal U.S. state funds established in the mid-19th century to fund specific public services.
-The U.S. state of Texas was thus the first to establish such a scheme, to fund public education.
+The state of Texas was the first to establish such a scheme, to fund public education.
 The Permanent School Fund (PSF) was created in 1854 to benefit primary and secondary schools, with the Permanent University Fund (PUF) following in 1876 to benefit universities.
 The PUF was endowed with public lands, the ownership of which the state retained by terms of the 1845 annexation treaty between the Republic of Texas and the United States.
 While the PSF was first funded by an appropriation from the state legislature, it also received public lands at the same time that the PUF was created.

+The SWFs of the Gulf Cooperation Council states are among the oldest and largest SWFs.
 The first SWF established for a sovereign state is the Kuwait Investment Authority, a commodity SWF created in 1953 from oil revenues before Kuwait gained independence from the United Kingdom.
-According to many estimates, Kuwait's fund is now worth approximately US$600 billion.
+As of July 2023, Kuwait's Sovereign Wealth Fund, or locally known as Ajyal Fund, is worth $853 billion.

-Another early registered SWFs is the Revenue Equalization Reserve Fund of Kiribati.
-Created in 1956, when the British administration of the Gilbert Islands in Micronesia put a levy on the export of phosphates used in fertilizer, the fund has since then grown to $520 million.
+Another early registered SWF is the Revenue Equalization Reserve Fund of Kiribati.
+Since its creation in 1956, when the British administration of the Gilbert Islands in Micronesia put a levy on the export of phosphates used in fertilizer, the fund has grown to $520 million.